peter-l5/SH1107/README.md

                             rotate=0,
                             external_vcc=False)
 ```
-- width and height define the size of the display
+- width (always 128) and height (128 or 64) define the size of the display
 - i2c is an I2C object, which has to be created beforehand, and sets the SDA and SCL pins
 - res is the optional GPIO Pin object for the reset connection
 - address is the I2C address of the display.
 Default value is 0x3d
-- rotate defines display content rotation.
-See above for details and caveats
+- rotate defines display content rotation in degrees (can be 0, 90, 180 or 270)

 ### SPI
 ```